THREE WEEKS WITH RAJ

 Another side project that Raj works on is teaching oral hygiene to kids.
 During our trek Raj set up a small event where he invited local kids in one of the villages we stayed in and he brought several toothbrushes and toothpaste for us to hand out.
 After teaching the kids the importance of brushing their teeth he also explained to them why they shouldn’t throw trash on the ground and how they might be able to help clean up Nepal.

 As we got closer to Base Camp Raj and Elise continued to pick up trash and talk to other tourist (shown in the videos) in hopes of encouraging others to do the same.
-I stuck more to filming as my back was beginning to give me problems from bending over with my backpack on.
 While talking to tourist we discussed how everyone should keep in mind that they should take out what they bring rather than leave their trash in the mountains, using the Pack-in and Pack-out method.
 Many trekkers like myself bring snacks or other items that are wrapped in plastic.
 Rather than leaving them in the mountain adding to the trash that’s there, if tourist simply carried out the empty and now lightweight trash, it will greatly decrease the amount of trash in the villages along the trail.
 Then the focus can be shifted to finding a sustainable solution for the other trash opposed to just burning it.